 In the early afternoon, we visited the Gruta das Torres, which is a cave and the largest lava tube in Portugal.
 The cave can only be accessed by a guided tour so be sure to check the Gruta das Torres Visitors Center website to see when guided tours are occurring.

 After, we checked out The Landscape of the Pico Island Vineyard Culture Interpretation Centre (CIPCVIP) in Lajido.
 This is a permanent exhibition that introduces visitors to vineyard culture in Pico.

 Casa Âncora: This place has excellent food, drinks, and service.
 I loved their octopus.
 It was our favorite restaurant of our entire Azores trip.

 Day 7: São Miguel

 We flew into São Miguel and checked into our hotel in Ponta Delgada.
+We decided to cash in our hotel point and splurge by staying at the Azor Hotel.
 We had lunch in town and I worked in the afternoon.

 Day 8: São Miguel